Note: this article is part of explaining compilation outside of IDE.

 (replace Studio16 with real name of your IDE)

 Important Note: "Config" variable may be not available in your IDE.
-In this case - please, remove --el_profile switch from the command line.
+In this case - please, remove --el_buildconfig switch from the command line or specify build configuration name explicitly (e.g. --el_buildconfig=Debug).

 See Post-processing without (re)compilation article for more information about used command-line switches.